BBC HD (international): BBC HD Maritime

 BBC HD was launched on P&O Cruises and Cunard cruise ships and is provided by Global Eagle Entertainment's (GEE) MTN TV network.
 The channel was launched on 10 January 2017 with the intention of expanding further into the maritime industry.
 The channel provides programmes in the genres; drama, comedy, factual entertainment, natural history, and documentaries.
 BBC HD also shows EastEnders, Holby City and Casualty at a similar time to their broadcast in the UK.

 BBC HD Nordics

 BBC HD was a television channel broadcasting high-definition programming to Sweden, Norway, Finland, Denmark and Iceland.
-The channel is also included in HD Cable Platform Teledünya in Turkey.
+The channel was also included in HD Cable Platform Teledünya in Turkey.

 The channel was launched on 3 December 2008 from the Canal Digital platform and YouSee in Denmark.
 It was the third BBC HD channel overall (after the British BBC HD and BBC HD Australia), and the first in Continental Europe.
 The launch of BBC HD coincided with the launch of BBC Entertainment, BBC Lifestyle and BBC Knowledge in Scandinavia.

 The channel broadcasts round-the-clock and heavily features BBC dramas and natural documentaries such as Bleak House and Planet Earth.

-BBC HD ceased broadcast in the Nordic region on 5 January 2016.
+BBC HD ceased broadcasting in the Nordic region on 5 January 2016.